-Special economic zones provide attractive business and investment opportunities in the Philippines, increasing the competitiveness of its economy
+The Philippine Economic Zone Authority (PEZA) has authorised special economic zones to provide attractive business and investment opportunities, increasing the competitiveness of the economy.

 With its increasing urbanisation, a growing middle class and a young population, the Philippines has one of the most dynamic economies in the East Asia Pacific Region.